See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: Discussion and Limitations

-Finally, there is room for improvement in the AR app, especially for the visual arrow calibration.
-The visual hints, i.e., the arrows, in the current app were calibrated to the position of the HMD.
+Finally, there is room for improvement in the AR app, especially for the design of the visual.audio hints.
+The arrow used in the current app was calibrated to the position of the HMD.
 Thus, the relative heights of arrows and the bookcases differed due to the different heights of the participants.
 As a result, an arrow pointing to a shelf might go slightly up or down.
 Participants in the visual group might perceive higher workload and spend more time aligning the arrow with a specific shelf due to inaccurate calibration.
 To address this, future work should calibrate the arrow positions with the bookcases rather than the HMD itself.
+In addition, the visual arrow used in our study led to advisable results but it might be too monotonous.
+Different design principles of the visual hints should be considered, e.g., not only the arrows but also other types of graphic representations which can visually guide participants.
+Furthermore, more options of the color rendering, the size, and the positioning of the visual hints should be discussed and compared to make the proof-of-concept more robust.